EvelynG382020/VersionFinalProyectoFullStack/README.md

 # Final Project Full Stack "Platform Broker Inmobiliario"
-Continuation of the project...
+rails (version) new (name) -d=postgresql gem devise, and devise install, controller and views gem activeamine for roles and admin gem ransack for search status en_proceso or finazilada of the properties Continuation of the project...
 The client needs to see all properties informations and the owners with details of sale and rent, the renters and buyers in the process, also, he needs